 Research Funding Requests

-Students who are approved in advance for a Research Funding Request may receive reimbursement of up to $400 for expenses related to the research and preparation of a dissertation, thesis, or major research paper in programs that do not already include a thesis.
-Once the approved activities are finished, please submit original receipts and a completed Reimbursement Form to the Awards Coordinator in the Graduate School to receive reimbursement for expenditures.
+Students who are approved in advance for a Research Funding Request may receive reimbursement of up to $300 for expenses related to the research and preparation of a dissertation, thesis, or major research paper in programs that do not already include a thesis.
+Once the approved activities are finished, please submit original receipts and a completed reimbursement form to the Awards Coordinator in the Graduate School to receive reimbursement for expenditures.
 The Graduate School will only grant one research funding award per student.
 Funds reimbursement must be claimed within the same academic year.

 Research Mentoring Program

 The Research Mentoring Program (RMP) is designed to partner graduate students who are working on their dissertation research with undergraduates who are interested in participating in research.
-The graduate student application deadline for this competitive summer fellowship is mid-December.
-Once the approved activities are finished, please submit original receipts and a completed Reimbursement Form to the Awards Coordinator in the Graduate School to receive reimbursement for expenditures.
+The graduate student application deadline for this competitive summer fellowship is early December.
+Once the approved activities are finished, please submit original receipts and a completed reimbursement form to the Awards Coordinator in the Graduate School to receive reimbursement for expenditures.

 Responsible Conduct In Research and Scholarship